stonecoldshree/stonecoldshree/README.md

-# Hi there, I'm Sujal Shree 👋
+# Hello Everyone, I'm Sujal Shree 👋

-I'm a versatile and passionate developer with a dual focus on backend logic and modern web technologies.
+I'm currently a last year CSE student with a dual learning focus on backend logic and modern web technologies.
 I enjoy solving complex problems and building seamless user experiences.

-My core skills lie in **Java with Data Structures & Algorithms (DSA)** for robust problem-solving, and I am actively developing full-stack applications using the **MERN (MongoDB, Express.js, React, Node.js)** stack.
+My area of learning currently includes:- **Java with Data Structures & Algorithms (DSA)** for robust problem-solving, and I am actively learning how to develop full-stack applications using the **MERN (MongoDB, Express.js, React, Node.js)** stack.

 🚀 I'm looking for opportunities to contribute to challenging projects and grow as both a back-end and front-end developer.